You are $75 away from free shipping

-If you’ve never DIYed your hair color before, we understand how using permanent hair color can be intimidating.
-After all, it’s not like you can wash the hue out in just one shampoo like the temporary alternative.
+If you’ve never DIYed your hair color before, using permanent hair color can be intimidating.
+After all, it’s not like you can wash the color out in just one shampoo like the temporary alternative.
 But permanent hair dye has its perks, especially if you’re set on a specific shade or want to color some unsightly grays.
-All it takes is the right prep and a little know-how to master using permanent hair color!
-Below, we’re sharing how you can use permanent hair dye to get a long-lasting color—all in the comfort of your own home.
+All it takes is the right prep and a little know-how to master using permanent hair color.
+Below, we’re sharing how you can use permanent hair dye to get a long-lasting color—all from the comfort of home.

-L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color: This permanent hair dye delivers super shiny, luminous and long-lasting color that’s fade-defying for weeks and weeks.
+L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color: This permanent hair dye delivers super shiny, luminous and long-lasting color that’s fade-defying for up to eight weeks.

 L’Oréal Paris Féria: If you want a permanent color with some depth and dimension, this pick is for you.
 This permanent hair color will give your mane three times the highlights, delivering intensified, brilliant results.

 L’Oréal Paris Excellence Créme Permanent Triple Protection Hair Color: If you’re looking to switch up your color while also covering grays, let this hair dye be your new go-to.
 This permanent formula is designed with an exclusive triple protection system that deeply cares for your hair with 100% gray hair coverage—even on stubborn grays.

-You may want to dye your hair, but we’d bet you’d rather not color your skin in the process.
+You may want to dye your hair, but we’d bet you’d rather not color your skin (or clothing) in the process.
 To avoid staining your forehead, cheeks, and neck, apply a thick layer of petroleum jelly to any areas that may come into contact with your hair or the dye.
 This will serve as a protective barrier that can easily be wiped off when you’re done coloring your strands.
 Also be sure to wear clothing that you don't mind getting messy.

-Next up: Section your mane.
+Next, section your mane.
 Split your hair into smaller, more manageable sections.
-How many will depend on how thick your hair is.
+How many sections will depend on how thick your hair is.
 Start with just one section hanging free and use a claw clip to secure the rest of your hair out of the way.

 Follow the instructions included with your permanent hair color kit to mix your hair dye.
-This is also a good time to put on a pair of rubber gloves!
+This is also a good time to put on a pair of rubber gloves to protect your hands.

 You’ll want to apply your hair dye to dry hair.
 Apply the color as instructed, working section by section.
 Make sure your hair is saturated and that you aren't missing any spots.

-Once your mane is fully coated, wait the allotted time for your hair color to develop (set a timer so that you’re not guessing).
-When time is up, hop in the shower and rinse your hair until the water runs clear.
+Once your strands are fully coated, wait the allotted time for your hair color to develop (set a timer so that you’re not guessing).
+When time is up, rinse your hair until the water runs clear.
 You don't need to wash with shampoo unless the hair dye you're using instructs you to—most will tell you to wait.
-You should, however, follow with conditioner, something at-home color kits often come with.
+You should, however, follow with a conditioner, something at-home color kits often come with.

 Sign up for the latest beauty news, product samples and coupons